Household waste recycling

 Circular Material Use Rate (CMUR)

-The circular material use rate (CMUR), also known as circularity rate, is the ratio of circular use of materials...
+The circular material use rate (CMUR), is the ratio of circular use of materials to overall material use.
+It...